Jenny: It's not more important than your marriage.

 - In "Principal Charming," Skinner expresses himself this way when Homer starts trying to gauge his marital status.
 It's then taken rather literally at the end of the episode when Marge's sister Patty dumps him and he declares that he'll get Springfield Elementary back in the style of Scarlett saying she'll win back her husband Rhett at the end of Gone with the Wind.

 - Buzz Lightyear's first and greatest love will always be to Star Command and the fight against evil.

-- On Batman The Brave And The Bold, Ice expresses a crush on Aquaman, only for Fire to point out that he's married.
+- On Batman: The Brave and the Bold, Ice expresses a crush on Aquaman, only for Fire to point out that he's married.
 For some reason, Ice interprets her to mean this trope.
-(Though to be fair, his A Day in the Limelight episode implies that that's sort of true too.)
+(To be fair, his A Day in the Limelight episode implies that that's sort of true too.)